RocketChat/docs-old/contributing/documentation/missing-and-outdated-list/README.md

 Create a guide on how to use Rocket.Chat as an Oauth provider.

-## channels.members

-Create documentation on how the `channels.members` REST API endpoint works

-## groups.members

-Create documentation on how the `groups.members` REST API endpoint works

 ## Oauth2 O365

 Create documentation on how to use oauth2 o365 authentication service with Rocket.Chat.
 You can find info on this issue <https://github.com/RocketChat/Rocket.Chat/issues/6809>